gaotisan/sea-of-amoebas/README.md

 For more illustrative and complex examples, check the tests folder in the repository.
 It contains a variety of test cases showcasing advanced workflows, including conditional logic, branching, and modular designs.

 ## Supported Formats
-- **JSON**: Define Amoeba, inputs, and connections in a structured format.
+- **JSON**: Define amoeba, inputs, and connections in a structured format.
 - **YAML**: Similar to JSON but with more human-readable syntax.

 ## License